2024 Rwanda Marburg virus disease outbreak: Epidemiology

 On 6 October 2024, there were 49 confirmed cases and 12 deaths, and on October 7, 56 cases out of 2387 tests carried out.
 As of 10 October 2024, there were 58 confirmed cases and 13 dead.

 On 20 October, authorities said that there was no community transmission of disease after no new cases were recorded in the preceding six days.

 As of 30 October 2024, Rwanda has recorded 66 illnesses and 15 deaths from Marburg while 75 percent of patients with Marburg had recovered.

 On 8 November 2024, the last patient to be treated for Marburg was released from hospital.
 On 20 December 2024, the WHO and the Rwandan government declared an end to the outbreak after no new cases were reported in the preceding 42 days.

 Geography

 As of October 3, cases had been reported in seven of the 30 districts in Rwanda.
-Three districts in Kigali Province reported the highest number of cases, namely Gasabo District, Kicukiro District and Nyarugenge District.
+Three districts in the City of Kigali reported the highest number of cases, namely Gasabo District, Kicukiro District and Nyarugenge District.
 Other districts included Nyagatare District and Gatsibo District in the Northeast, which border Tanzania, site of the 2023 Tanzania Marburg virus disease outbreak as well as Rubavu District in the Northwest bordering Democratic Republic of the Congo and Kamonyi District, which is adjacent to Kigali in the center.